usernameHed/Exos/README.md

 # Exos

-Some exercise of my student year at epitech
+Mini-projects of my student year at Epitech.